Electrified Bivouacking

 Winnebago has been leading the Class-B adventure van segment for some time now with its impressive Revel.
 Known for listening to its customers and continually improving its products, the bivouac recently sent a few feature suggestions to a leading Winnebago dealer.
 It was a pleasant surprise to hear from the company that they appreciated the tips and would consider including them in future vehicles.
 This happened despite not having purchased a car from the company.
 Good on Winnebago!

-Fast forward a few years and many of those suggested features manifest in the Jayco Terrain.
+Fast forward a few years, and many of those suggested features are now incorporated into the Jayco Terrain.
 It seems that Jayco has taken a page from Apple’s playbook.
 Rather than being first to market, they have been learning from the competition and now are offering a compelling product with several improvements over the Revel.
 Two key features that the bivouac recommended are currently shipping in the Terrain.

 Best Seats in the House

 The Terrain’s seats include a tilting feature, enhancing rear passenger comfort.
-One minor suggestion to Jayco would be to match the seating material quality and color of the front seats provided by Mercedes-Benz to unify the front section and seating overall.
+One minor suggestion for Jayco would be to match the seating material quality and color of the front seats provided by Mercedes-Benz to unify the front section and overall seating.

 Proper Onboard Power